…love me tender

 At All Heart Labradoodles, the wellbeing of our dogs and puppies is paramount.
 Labradoodles love human interaction and make wonderful companions.
 Our dogs are an integral part of our family and we want our puppies to go to homes where this philosophy is shared.

-All Heart Labradoodle puppies will spend their first eight to nine weeks of life in our home where they will be handled, monitored and socialised on a daily basis.
+All Heart Labradoodle puppies will spend their first eight to nine weeks of life in our home where they will be handled and monitored on a daily basis.
 We will ensure puppies are well nourished, safe, cuddled and socialised, which entails exposing the pups to a variety of experiences, sounds, smells and people within a safe and controlled environment.
 The litter’s mum will remain with her puppies as long as it is in their mutual best interests for her to do so.

 Our aim is quite simply to breed the best puppies we can.
 This relies on using carefully selected breeding stock, but also on a total commitment to giving our puppies the best possible start.
 Dogs have enhanced our lives immeasurably and we are 100% committed to their wellbeing.

 When you purchase an All Heart puppy, you will be provided with detailed information on puppy care, feeding, training and health.
 You will be encouraged to keep in touch and questions are genuinely welcome.
 What I don’t know, I will endeavour to find out.
 Working with animals is a constantly evolving process in terms of both knowledge and experience.
-I am fortunate in having great support from my fellow breeders within the Australian Labradoodle Association and will in turn provide advice and guidance to purchasers of our All Heart puppies.
+I am fortunate in having great support from my fellow breeders within the Australian Labradoodle Association and will in turn provide advice and guidance to purchasers of All Heart puppies.

 For your convenience, here are answers to the most frequently asked questions.
 If you can’t find the answer you are looking for, please feel free to get in touch and we’ll be happy to answer any question you may have.